One day, wi-fi will be free, fast, and ubiquitous in the United States.

 At BWI, you can get free reduced speed wireless access for a limited time (30 minutes).
 If you want it for longer, you'll have to pay.
 Boingo also offers monthly Wi-Fi plans that give you access at faster speeds and for longer periods, but you have to pay a monthly fee.
 This is often the case in many airports.

-If you want faster speeds and access to the whole network, you can get it for free as a benefit of being a Starwood Preferred Guest® Credit Card from American Express cardmember.
+Before the 1/1/2020 change, if you want faster speeds and access to the whole network, you could get it for free as a benefit of being a Starwood Preferred Guest® Credit Card from American Express cardmember.
 I signed up for the Starwood Preferred Guest American Express card to get the special 50,000 Starpoints promotion (it's my long term play to get to Disney for free!).
+That card was recently converted to the Marriott Bonvoy card.

 FreedomPop (In Airport)